anshudutta/security-cheat-sheet/README.md

   - Build logs
 ### Containers
 #### Docker
-- Verify authenticity - Valid checksums, download over HTTPS, Valid GPG keys
+- Verify authenticity when downloading images - valid checksums, download over HTTPS, valid GPG keys
 - Always use private registry to store your images unless you want them to be public
 - Pin versions for images, DO NOT use `latest`
 - Pin versions for packages installed on the images